spring-attic/spring-native/spring-graal-native-samples/commandlinerunner-maven/README.md

 This is a variant of the commandlinerunner sample that uses maven to drive the native-image construction.

-Ensure you have have the graal JDK installed and JAVA_HOME set appropriately (eg. `/Users/aclement/installs/graalvm-ce-19.2.0/Contents/Home`)
+Ensure you have have the graal JDK installed and JAVA_HOME set appropriately.

 Then you can: